Yogi Bear's Honey Fried Chicken: Decline and aftermath

 As of 1972, the company reported that "[p]lans are being made to change the Yogi Bear operations and in the interim there is no expansion of outlets".
 However, "[l]ike so many of the franchised cartoon restaurant chains, Yogi Bear's Honey Fried Chicken had flown the coop by the early 1970s, leaving abandoned buildings in its wake".
 The second-to-last location closed in the late 1970s.

-As the restaurants closed, a number of large fiberglass statues of Yogi Bear and other franchise characters that had been made for the restaurants were bought by the operator of a "Jellystone Park"-themed campground in North Carolina, and were later dumped on vacant land near Interstate 95 near Halifax, North Carolina.
+As the restaurants closed, a number of large fiberglass statues of Yogi Bear and other franchise characters that had been made for the restaurants were bought by the operator of a "Jellystone Park"-themed campground in North Carolina, and were later dumped on vacant land near Interstate 95 near Halifax, North Carolina, more-so known as "The Yogi Bear Graveyard".
 The statue graveyard became an unintentional tourist attraction, until it was razed in 2008 for new construction at the site.
-As of 2024, a single Yogi Bear's Honey Fried Chicken venue remained in operation, in Hartsville, South Carolina.
+As of 2026, a single Yogi Bear's Honey Fried Chicken venue remained in operation, in Hartsville, South Carolina.